-Effective the commencement of the first pay period following formal written notice of ratification of the 2013 to 2018 Collective Agreement, a \$0.50/hour valid scaling license premium will be implemented and applicable to employees when working as a scaler.
+Effective the commencement of the first pay period following formal written notice of ratification of the 2023 to 2027 Collective Agreement the scaling license premium will be increased to fifty-five cents (\$0.55) per hour and applicable to employees when working as a scaler.

-Section 5: First Aid Attendants:
+Section 5: First Aid Attendants

 - a) Designated First Aid Attendants shall receive their job rate of pay plus the Ticket Premium rate.
 All other employees holding valid First Aid Tickets shall receive a premium of five cents (5φ) per hour over and above their job rate.
-There shall be no stacking or pyramiding of premiums. - b) Where a company is paying a bonus or premium(s) greater than set out above, it shall keep such policy in effect. - c) Effective July 1, 2018, premiums for designated First Aid Tickets shall be:
+There shall be no stacking or pyramiding of premiums. - b) Where a company is paying a bonus or premium(s) greater than set out above, it shall keep such policy in effect. - c) Effective the commencement of the first pay period following formal written notice of ratification of the 2023 to 2027 Collective Agreement, premiums for designated First Aid Tickets shall be:

-Level 3 - \$1.00 per hour Level 2 - \$0.50 per hour
+Level 3 - \$1.50 per hour Level 2 - \$0.50 per hour

-Section 6: Welders:
+Section 6: Welders